duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/artAnime.md

 summary: select a text and photo with the style of anime will be generated using Dalle-2
 author: Prompt Engineering Guide
 tags:
-  - photo
+  - Agent/Dalle
-  - dalle-2
+  - Agent/Dalle
-  - art
+  - Agent/Dalle
 version: 0.0.1
 stream: false
 disableProvider: true